caiks/WBOT02/README.md

 "C:\caiks\build-WBOT02-Desktop_Qt_6_2_4_MSVC2019_64bit-Release\WBOT02.exe" actor001 model005.json > model005.log

 ```
-The remaining *models* have five frames, all with the same scale - a central frame and four frames at the points of the compass.
-In *models* 3 and 4 we compare the effect of fixed centres to randomised ones, for half scale frames.
-In *models* 2 and 8, we do the same for quarter scale frames.
+The remaining *models* have five frames, each with the same scale - a central frame and four frames at the points of the compass.
+In *models* 3 and 4 we compare the effect of fixed centres to randomised ones for half scale frames.
+In *models* 2 and 8 we do the same for quarter scale frames.
 We can see that for half scale  randomisation appears to increase the *model* a little (0.82 versus 0.76), but for quarter scale randomisation appears to decrease the *model* a little (0.75 versus 0.78).
 There does not seem to be any very large quantitative differences.

 Let us consider if there are qualitative differences between fixed and randomised for the half scale by comparing *models* 3 and 4.
 This is the configuration of `model003.json` -
 ```